-Responsible for several food service functions/operational activities (to include monitoring of activity levels to assure proper staffing) including the functional supervision of food service workers in the preparation, distribution, and service of food to patients of the institution.
-Special projects as assigned.
-Maintain/forecast/order food and related supplies, maintain proper sanitation and safety to meet OSEH, MDPH, TJC and other regulatory agency standards.
+You’ll oversee several food service functions/operational activities (to include monitoring of activity levels to assure proper staffing) including the functional supervision of food service workers, kitchen cleaners, and stock keepers in the preparation, distribution, and service of food to patients of the institution.
+You may also work on special projects as needed.
+You’ll maintain/forecast/order food and related supplies, maintain proper sanitation and safety to meet OSEH, MDPH, TJC and other regulatory agency standards.
 Orient and train support staff.
 Assure compliance with ADA, EEO, and Affirmative Action programs and policies.
-Implement changes as required to improve services within assigned level of responsibility.
+Implement changes as required to improve services.

 This posting is for day and evening shift openings.